davidcmoulton/decodeuri/_drafts/patterns-post-working-title.md

 ## Build

-In total so far (we launched in June, but a website's never 'done') we've built just under 100 patterns.
+In total so far (we launched in June 2017, but a website's never 'done') we've built just under 100 patterns.

 Each pattern comprises:

 - Exactly one `.scss` file
 - Exactly one `.mustache` file
 - One or more `.json` files, one per pattern variant
-- Zero or one `.js` file (built in the second pass)
+- Zero or one `.js` files, built in the second pass
-- (Exactly one `.yaml` file to define the data structure.
-More of this in part 2 (pending).
+- Exactly one `.yaml` file to define the data structure.
+This is helpful when integrating the patterns into the site, and will be expanded on in a separate post.

 ### Basic build pipeline
 Although PatternLab can compile scss, we elected to only use the mustache rendering part of PatternLab, as we wanted to keep control of all production code generation.
 We started off with a minimal build pipeline, originally in Grunt, but quickly switching to Gulp, knowing that we could add to it when we needed to.
 Initially it was only for linting and compiling scss, and moving asset files where they needed to be for the PatterLab server to display them correctly.